alextanhongpin/evolutionary-architecture/saga.md

 To simplify, saga consist of many steps.
 Each step will have a transaction, `t` (an action that moves that state forward) and a compensation `c` (an action that will revert, or at best negate the previous state).
 If we have four steps in one saga transaction, then the steps will consist of `(t1, c1, t2, c2, t3, c3, t4, c4)`.
 But here's a catch:

-- each steps might live on a different service, complicating the execution flow
+- the transaction/compensation step can be distributed.
+Each steps might live on a different service, complicating the execution flow
   - we can create another versioned service that manages all the transaction and compensation step
   - this service would listen to all the events broadcasted and manage the state
   - we can call this service an orchestrator
 - the transactions must be executed in the correct order
+- you cannot skip a step
+- when restarting or retrying the execution, ensure the completed transaction is not repeated (this can happen if you restart the service)
+- if the transaction is paused (say if the server is restarted while the steps is executed halfway), ensure that the subsequent/current steps can be retried
-- the compensation must be executed in the opposite flow
+- the compensation must be executed in the opposite flow (stack)
 - it's a stack implementation (first-in, first-out)
 - both transaction and compensation should be idempotent.
 Best if we can ensure they are invoked only once.
 - invoking the compensation multiple times should not result in undesired side-effects